janedotx/florida_hurricane_finder/README.md

 3. Support emitting data to other file formats.
 4. Add an automated test suite.
 5. Throw the whole thing out and rewrite in a language that supports multiple threads.
 The checks for each hurricane are expensive and the main bottleneck probably and Node/TS may not the best fit for this problem.
+6. Use this Florida GeoJSON from the Florida Fish and Wildlife Commission instead: https://geodata.myfwc.com/datasets/myfwc::florida-shoreline-1-to-40000-scale/explore?location=27.438860%2C-82.763397%2C10.39